deepthoughts1998/deepthoughts1998/README.md

 # Hello, I'm Shakir! 👋

-I'm passionate aboutprogramming and love to learn and develop.
+I'm passionate about programming and love to learn and develop.
 Welcome to my GitHub profile!

 ## 🔧 Technologies & Tools